Reyyadav/Resume-for-freshers/README.md

 Here are a few tried-and-true tips to boost your chances:

 Focus on Clarity: A simple, clean format is your best friend.
 Use clear sections, bullet points, and avoid overloading with graphics—ATS systems prefer it this way!
+You can chcek your ATS score from Resume worded which additionally also provide few tips that could help you achieve a score of 90+

 Key Sections to Include: